Skip Navigation Links

 Hurricane Local Statement (HLS)

 These statements are NOT produced at the National Hurricane Center, but can be found through links in the NHC storm table when an active tropical cyclone threatens U.S. land.
 Local National Weather Service Weather Forecast Offices (WFOs) produce these local statements to keep the media, local decision makers, and the public current on present and anticipated storm effects in their area.
-The hurricane local statements contain essential hurricane or tropical storm information in a condensed form, but expand on the storm's potential effects on the local area.
+The hurricane local statement provides an overview of storm information and potential impacts on the local area.

 Hurricane Local Statements generally present the following: